dpetzel/dpetzel.github.io/content/post/Rethinking Datastax Opscenter HA on AWS.md

 your agents will be crossing zones.
 That will be exactly the same in the proposed solution.

 The next source of cross zone traffic will be the heart beats between the primary and backup.
 In the proposed solution we do away with this charge since there is no backup to exchange information with.
+In additions to the heartbeats, if we were using the rsync solution, we'd be paying for that well.
+To be clear, this data volume is so small, the charge will probably be extremely low.

 The more obvious cost savings is the actual EC2 instance that we get to avoid running.
 We are basically cutting our compute charges in half by only running a single instance.

 ## Conclusion
-If you've made it this far I applaud and thank you!.
+If you've made it this far I applaud and thank you!
 As I stated earlier if your still in a traditional data center I think the Datastax solution is a very solid option, but if your lucky enough to be running in a cloud where you've got access to infrastructure APIs there are other options.

 As is the case with any solution there are pros and cons.
-This solution is no different, but for me the pros outweigh the cons and I look forward to giving it a test drive in the real world.
+This solution is no different, but for me the pros have the potential to outweigh the cons and I look forward to giving it a test drive in the real world.